About Us

 Advisory Board Member

-Nina Packer is an innovative nonprofit, education, and entertainment professional with a strong track record of developing charitable partnerships to create career exposure and pipeline programs in media and entertainment.
-She developed the pre-college program that is known today as Warner Bros.
-Discovery: Future Leaders Institute and was instrumental in creating music industry certificate and degree programs at Jackson State University and Florida A&M University respectively.
-Currently Nina’s company Nonprofit Planning & Administration (NPA) manages the Cortez Bryant Foundation and the Rob and Shaun Hardy Amazing Stories Foundation; both organizations are creating and cultivating pathways for young BIPOC professionals to enter and thrive in the music and film industries respectively.
-Nina has recently produced content highlighting HBCUs for YouTube Originals, Blackstream Live/Live Nation Urban, and NBCUniversal.
-Nina Packer has primarily worked with generation-defining figures and brands in music, film/television, media, and social justice for over 20 years.
-Her life and work are a summary exposition of the powerful potential of empowering creative people to bring their passions to fruition in a commercially viable and humanity-forward manner.
+Nina Packer is an innovative nonprofit, education, and entertainment professional with over 20 years of experience creating career exposure and pipeline programs in media and entertainment.
+She developed Warner Bros.
+Discovery: Future Leaders Institute and helped establish music industry certificate and degree programs at Jackson State University and Florida A&M University.
+Through her company, Nonprofit Planning & Administration (NPA), Nina manages the Cortez Bryant Foundation and the Rob and Shaun Hardy Amazing Stories Foundation, both focused on empowering young BIPOC professionals to thrive in the music and film industries.
+She recently produced HBCU-focused content for YouTube Originals, Blackstream Live/Live Nation Urban, and NBCUniversal.

 Adrianne C. Smith